mdgreena123/popcorn-vision/README_TEXT_ONLY.md

 # Popcorn Vision - Movie & TV Show Discovery Platform

 Are you a movie buff or a TV show fanatic?
 Look no further!
-I'm excited to share with you my brand new website: **Popcorn Vision**! 🍿🌟
+I'm excited to share with you about **Popcorn Vision**! 🍿🌟

 Popcorn Vision is your go-to destination for all things movies and TV shows.
 Whether you're searching for the latest blockbuster release or an underrated gem, we've got you covered.